mofunsky/soundtouch-android/README.md

 An Android wrapper for the the SoundTouch C++ Audio Processing Library by Olli Parviainen 2001-2012, distrubted under LGPL license.

+Currently capable of time-stretching and pitch shifting (in semi-tones).

 It is alpha, use at your own risk.
 Please see issues for a list of known limitations.

 Currently only supports Androids with an FPU (armeabi-v7a).